ministryofjustice/technical-guidance/index.md

 category: The broader area this fits into
 expires: yyyy-mm-dd (6 months from now)
 ---
-# Thing you're writing a standard about
+# Thing you're writing about

-Introduction of a couple of paragraphs to explain why the thing you're writing a standard about is important.
+Introduction of a couple of paragraphs to explain why the thing you're writing about is important.
 The [title should probably be a verb, not a noun][good-services-are-verbs] (e.g. “Storing source code”, not “Code repositories”).

 [good-services-are-verbs]: https://designnotes.blog.gov.uk/2015/06/22/good-services-are-verbs-2/